Delegation vs Outsourcing vs Hiring (How to Choose the Right Model at Each Revenue Stage)

 Misconception 4: “Outsourcing is hands-off.”

 Wrong: Outsourcing transfers outcome ownership, but you still provide the initial brief and approve the final deliverable.
-Completely hands-off = vendor relationship with recurring service.
-Outsourcing requires upfront and backend involvement, just not execution involvement.

 Misconception 5: “Hiring solves delegation problems.”

 Wrong: Hiring without delegation skills = an expensive version of the same problem.
-You’ll micromanage employees instead of contractors.
-The skill is authority transfer (delegation), not employment status (hiring).
-Master delegation first, then hire when volume justifies it.

 Most founders default to one approach for everything.
 That’s expensive.
 Each approach has specific use cases based on task characteristics, volume, and strategic importance.

-Use Case 1: Delegation (Task-Level Authority Transfer)
+Use Case 1: When To Use Delegation For Task-Level Authority Transfer

 Definition: You transfer execution of specific, recurring tasks while retaining outcome ownership and quality control.